 In terms of techs, the Acadia will probably offer the same packages as the predecessor.
 That means the base GMC Acadia SL, will include tri-zone auto climate control, an 8.0-inch infotainment screen, keyless ignition, a Wi-Fit hotspot, wireless Apple CarPlay/Android Auto and five USB ports.

 The most equipped models in Acadia’s lineup of trims are AT4 and Denali.
 Both versions are well equipped.
 The AT4 comes with a twin-clutch AWD system, and it offers plenty of niceties including a leather-wrapped steering wheel.

-However, Denali is the most expensive, and it features a head-up display, 20-inch alloy wheels, and wireless smartphone charging.
-On top of that, Denali also offers a more distinctive look thanks to the new lighting system and more chrome on the grille.
+However, Denali is the most expensive, featuring a head-up display, 20-inch alloy wheels, and wireless smartphone charging.
+On top of that, Denali also offers a more distinctive look thanks to the new lighting system and more chrome finishes on the grille.

 2022 GMC Acadia Powertrain Improvements

 The last one and the top offering is a 3.6-litre V6 that develops 310-horsepower and 271 lb-ft of torque.
-This engine comes standard in the AT4 and Denali and is available with a 9-speed automatic transmission as the only option.
-All-wheel drive is available, except in the base SL.
+This engine comes standard with the AT4 and Denali, and it sends power through a 9-speed automatic transmission.
+All-wheel drive is also available, except in the base SL.

 2022 GMC Acadia Release Date and Price